My automated email series makes me happy.

-But the objections seemed to go deeper than that.
+But the objections from folk on my workshop seemed to go deeper than that.
 I think there were a couple of reasons why people didn’t like the idea of an automated email series.

 Automating your email series is somehow wrong?

-It’s not wrong to automate your marketing processes, including your emails out.
+It’s not wrong to automate your marketing processes, including your email series.
 It’s just a good way of being very productive with your time.

 It’s not an “email newsletter” if you wrote it a year ago and send it in an automated email series?

 If you sign up to my email stories today (here’s how to do exactly that and see how I do my automated email series) then you’ll get an email that I wrote in 2014.

 It’s a good one, about chocolate and Himalayan salt, as they pertain to business differentiation.
 It’s definitely not an email newsletter, because there’s no news in it.